-The First Committee: Disarmament and International Security
+The First Committee: Disarmament and International Security (DIESEC)

 The First Committee will arbitrate on developments that either continue to threaten international peace or challenge the conduct of joint international security efforts.
 Its first topic, “The Prohibition of Biological Weapons”, will consider any outstanding threats posed by biological weapons.
 The committee will address both the current and future state of biological weapons, including synthetic biological weapons and advancements in gene editing.
 Given the broadening scope of biological weapons, the committee must determine whether such advances should be limited in the name of international security.
 The committee’s second topic, “Information and Telecommunications in International Security,” will be focused on developments in technology that fundamentally alter the landscape of international security communications.
 Issues that may be addressed include what constitutes a cyber-attack against another state, whether these attacks breach principles of sovereignty, and the actions states can take to protect themselves against cyber crimes.